HCIILAB/SCUT-FBP5500-Database-Release/README.md

 Note: The SCUT-FBP5500 database can be only used for non-commercial research purpose.

 For any questions about this database please contact the authors by sending email to `lianwen.jin@gmail.com` and `lianglysky@gmail.com`.

+Desclaimer: This AI algorithm is purely for academic research purpose.
+The dataset and codes are for academic research use only.
+We are not responsible for the objectivity and accuracy of the proposed model and algorithm.